-ENC Naturalists are available to present lectures or hands-on workshops for any audience of educators, including classroom teachers, outdoor educators, scout leaders, homeschool parents – anyone who wants to be a better educator.
 We can come to you (mileage fees apply) or you can bring your group to the Nature Center!
 Select the links below to view details about each program.
 Additional adult Traveling Naturalist programs are listed HERE.
 Additional on site adult programs are listed HERE.
-To book a Traveling Naturalist call 949-645-8489 or email Sama.
+To book a Traveling Naturalist call 949-645-8489 or email Mindy.

 Project Learning Tree® is an award winning, multi-disciplinary environmental education program for educators and students in Pre K-grade 12.
 PLT, a program of the American Forest Foundation, is one of the most widely used environmental education programs in the United States and abroad.
 PLT continues to set the standard for environmental education excellence.
 The Elementary school curriculum (pre K-8) takes an interdisciplinary, hands-on approach to learning and contains more than 90 different lesson plans.
 In addition to teaching about science, trees, and forestry, PLT can be used to teach language arts, social studies, nutrition, mathematics, visual arts, and more.
-Our Education Director Lori Whalen will show you several hands-on activities to bring the environment into the classroom and your students into the environment.
-Topics range from forests, wildlife, and water, to community planning, waste management and energy. $100/workshop.
+Our Director of Communications Lori Whalen will show you several hands-on activities to bring the environment into the classroom and your students into the environment.
+Topics range from forests, wildlife, and water, to community planning, waste management and energy. $10/teacher with a 20 minimum